whelanh/myKinoiteNightly/README.md

 ## ⏭️ Changes

-The nightly Kinoite build images use the COPR solopasha git repos for the latest in-development KDE and KDE-gear packages. *See https://tim.siosm.fr/blog/2023/01/20/introducing-kinoite-nightly-beta/ for further details.* This custom image also incorporates a number of Universal Blue packages in order to provide some of the features of a UBlue "dx" experience.
+The nightly Kinoite build images use the COPR solopasha git repos for the latest in-development KDE and KDE-gear packages. *See https://tim.siosm.fr/blog/2023/01/20/introducing-kinoite-nightly-beta/ for further details.* A number of Universal Blue packages are included in order to provide some of the features of a UBlue "dx" experience.
 See [/recipes/recipe-nvidia.yml](https://github.com/whelanh/myKinoiteNightly/blob/main/recipes/recipe-nvidia.yml) file for details on what I've added.

-This image also includes some custom ujust 'recipes' to install homebrew, Universal Blue's Aurora brew bundle, and a curated list of flatpaks if desired.
+Some custom ujust 'recipes' are provided to install homebrew, Universal Blue's Aurora brew bundle, and a curated list of flatpaks if desired.
 See [/files/system/usr/share/ublue-os/just/60-custom.just](https://github.com/whelanh/myKinoiteNightly/blob/main/files/system/usr/share/ublue-os/just/60-custom.just) for the list of flatpaks.

-### Additional available ujust commands provided
+### Additional available ujust commands

 - `ujust auto-setup-flatpaks` - Automatically install all development Flatpaks on first log in (*This is disabled currently*)
 - `ujust install-dev-flatpaks` - Manually install all development Flatpaks